konsumer/quickstart-bootstrap/README.md

 ## features

-- Make a custom, themed, streamlined bootstrap by editing `src/less/app.less`
+- Make a custom, themed, streamlined bootstrap by commenting stuff in `src/less/app.less`
+- Streamline javascript widget by commenting stuff in `src/js/app.js`
 - Use jade & less to speed up development
 - Use browserify to keep all of your depenencies out of your repo
-- dev server watches for changes & livereloads your browser
+- Kickass development server watches for changes & livereloads your browser

 ## usage